CloudNativeGBB/arc-k8s-demos/README.md

 This section walks through at a high-level what is needed to get the demos setup.

-- Enable Azure Arc for Kubernetes on your Azure Subscription (Contact Arc Engineering [todo: insert contact])
 - [Install the CLI extension and register providers](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/README.md)
 - Create AKS cluster in Azure
 - Create GKE cluster in GCP